 The Final Word

-So, here’s the deal: after spending some serious time with both the older version and the new version, I’ve got to say, it’s like comparing apples and oranges... if both apples were ridiculously good.
-The classic version, with its tried-and-tested reliability, still brings the heat with its great flavour variety.
-But the hayati 6k vape?
-It’s like stepping into the future of vaping.
-The smoother, richer hits and extra puffs made me feel like I was vaping on a whole new level.
+So, here’s the deal: after spending some serious time with both the older version and the new version, I’ve got to say, it’s like comparing apples and oranges… if both apples were ridiculously good.
+The classic Hayati Pro Max 4000 earned its place as a fan favourite with solid flavour variety and reliability, but since disposables like the 4000 are now banned in the UK, it’s no longer an option.